Kusel

 Kusel (/de/; written Cusel until 1865) is a town in the Kusel district in Rhineland-Palatinate, Germany.
-It is the seat of the Kusel-Altenglan Verbandsgemeinde and is also the district seat.
+It is the seat of the Kusel-Altenglan Verbandsgemeinde ("collective municipality") and also the district seat.

 The well-known operatic tenor Fritz Wunderlich was born in Kusel.

 Geography

 Location

 Kusel lies on the Kuselbach in Rhineland-Palatinate's southwest, in the North Palatine Uplands roughly 30 km northwest of Kaiserslautern.
 The Kuselbach rises in the outlying centre of Diedelkopf where the Bledesbach and the Pfeffelbach (or Aalbach) meet.
 The dale is hemmed in by a row of mountains, on the left bank the Ödesberg (375 m), and on the right the Gaisberg (355 m), the Roßberg (314 m) and the Herrchenberg (385 m).
 The floor of the dale lies roughly 220 m above sea level.
 Prominent landmarks just beyond the town's limits are Lichtenberg Castle to the west and the Remigiusberg (368 m) and the Potzberg (562 m) to the east.
 With roughly 5,000 inhabitants, Kusel challenges Cochem for the title of Germany's smallest district seat.